Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 .. include:: ../others/tutorial_type.rst

-In this tutorial you will use the :doc:`sphinx-quickstart <sphinx:man/sphinx-quickstart>` command to create a new documentation project for a Qiskit repository with :doc:`Sphinx <sphinx:index>`.
+In this tutorial you will use the :doc:`sphinx:man/sphinx-quickstart` command to create a new documentation project for a Qiskit repository with :doc:`Sphinx <sphinx:index>`.
 Then, you will structure the resulting documentation according to the Qiskit standard and make sure Qiskit's Sphinx HTML theme, the ``qiskit_sphinx_theme``, is used.
 After that, you will create a GitHub workflow to deploy your documentation to
 `qiskit.org <https://qiskit.org/>`_ with `Rclone <https://rclone.org>`_.